Sanjeev Kumar

-Sanjeev Kumar (born Harihar Jethalal Jariwala; 9 July 1938 – 6 November 1985) was an Indian actor.
-Regarded as one of the greatest and finest actors of Indian cinema, Kumar was known for his acting versatility.
+Sanjeev Kumar (born Harihar Jethalal Jariwala; 9 July 1938 – 6 November 1985) was an Indian actor who worked in Hindi and Gujarati cinema.
+Regarded as one of the greatest and finest actors in the history of Indian cinema, Kumar was known for his acting versatility.
 He acted in a wide variety of genres ranging from romantic drama to thriller.
 He was voted seventh among the "Greatest Actors of Indian cinema of All Time" in a poll conducted by Rediff.com.
 His double role in Angoor was listed among the "25 Iconic Performances of Indian cinema" by Forbes India on the occasion of celebrating 100 years of Indian Cinema.

 He won several major awards, including two National Film Awards for Best Actor in Dastak (1970) and Koshish (1972).
 Some of his acclaimed performances include Sholay (1975), Arjun Pandit (1976) and Trishul (1978), Khilona (1970), Naya Din Nai Raat (1974), Yehi Hai Zindagi (1977), Devata (1978) and Ram Tere Kitne Naam (1985).
 His performances in comedy genre films, such as Manchali (1973), Pati Patni Aur Woh (1978), Biwi-O-Biwi (1981) Angoor (1982) and Hero (1983) were also well received.

 Early life and background

-Sanjeev Kumar was born as Harihar Jethalal Jariwala (also referred to as Haribhai) on 9 July 1938 in Surat into a Gujarati Brahmin family.
+Sanjeev Kumar was born as Harihar Jethalal Jariwala (also referred to as Haribhai) on 9 July 1938 in Surat into a Gujarati Khatri family, who dealt in zari (brocade).
 He came to Bombay when he was very young.
+His father, Jethalal, died from a massive heart attack, when Kumar was only eleven years old.
 A stint in a film school led him to Bollywood, where he eventually became an accomplished actor.
 He is widely acclaimed by the critics and general public alike to be one of the all-time greatest actors of Indian cinema.

 Kumar had two younger brothers and one sister.
 He spoke Gujarati, Hindi and English fluently.